midchildan/dotfiles/home/README.md

 ### Custom Options

-This dotfiles introduces a few additional options for Home Manager, as outlined
+This dotfiles introduces a few additional options for Home Manager.
+Here's some of the interesting ones:
-below:

 <dl>
   <dt>dotfiles.profiles.minimal.enable</dt>